En3rG/HaliteIII/notes.md

 * Types of movements:
     * Harvesting
         * Immediate Movement (next neighbor)
-        * Further goal
+        * Further goal when immediate movement is relatively low
     * Inspired Harvesting
     * Returning
         * Ships that are full should have priority?
+        * Currently still colliding when 3 returning to home, 1 going to shipyard, but 3 move first to 2s position, then 2 cannot move thus stays and collide with 3
     * Building (create dock)
     * Attacking (get enemy with high halite)
         * Attacker
         * Stealer
         * Backup
+* Prevent collisions with ally
-* Prevent collisions
+* Prevent collisions with enemy

 ## Gather Statistics